reactjs/react.dev/src/content/reference/react-dom/components/link.md

 * If the `<link>` has a `rel="stylesheet"` prop, then it has to also have a `precedence` prop to get this special behavior.
 This is because the order of stylesheets within the document is significant, so React needs to know how to order this stylesheet relative to others, which you specify using the `precedence` prop.
 If the `precedence` prop is omitted, there is no special behavior.
 * If the `<link>` has an [`itemProp`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemprop) prop, there is no special behavior, because in this case it doesn’t apply to the document but instead represents metadata about a specific part of the page.
-* If the `<link>` has an `onLoad` or `onError` prop, because in that case you are managing the loading of the linked resource manually within your React component.
+* If the `<link>` has an `onLoad` or `onError` prop, because in that case you are managing the loading of the linked resource manually within your React Component.

 #### Special behavior for stylesheets {/*special-behavior-for-stylesheets*/}